-SCE is required to fund additional studies in the event that annual site inspections show Wheeler North Reef is failing to meet the performance standards.
-The purpose of these studies is to determine the causes for this failure and appropriate remedial actions.
 Failure of Wheeler North Reef to meet the relative performance standards during annual site inspections suggests it is underperforming relative to the reference sites.
 Failure during annual site inspections could also result from less accuracy in estimating the average values for the performance standards due to a smaller sample size compared to full monitoring, which could lead to incorrect conclusions regarding similarity and the underperformance of Wheeler North Reef relative to the reference sites.
 If Wheeler North Reef fails enough performance standards (see below), then it will be important to distinguish between these two putative causes.
 This will require data from full monitoring, which has sufficient sample sizes to detect statistically acceptable differences in similarity for each of the performance standards.
 Data collected from full monitoring can also provide important insights into the causes of actual underperformance and thus inform potential remedial actions.

-The failure of Wheeler North Reef to meet a relative performance standard during annual site inspections could include small or large differences in similarity, given that similarity during annual site inspections is based on a simple comparison of means rather than on inferential statistics (i.e., p-values) Failure can also be relatively short-lived, lasting only a year or two, or be persistent and require remediation for Wheeler North Reef to regain satisfactory performance.
+If annual site inspections show Wheeler North Reef is failing to meet the performance standards, then SCE is required to fund additional studies to determine the causes for this failure and the most appropriate remedial actions.
+The failure of Wheeler North Reef to meet a relative performance standard during annual site inspections could include small or large differences in similarity, given that similarity during annual site inspections is based on a simple comparison of means rather than on inferential statistics (i.e., p-values).
+Failure can also be relatively short-lived, lasting only a year or two, or be persistent and require remediation for Wheeler North Reef to regain satisfactory performance.
 A prompt return to full monitoring is desirable when failure is persistent or results show clear underperformance of many performance standards because it is in the best interest of the public and SCE to determine the causes for underperformance as soon as possible.
 By contrast, a sudden return to full monitoring when underperformance results from short-lived differences in similarity may incur unnecessary costs.
 However, delaying a return to full monitoring in this situation runs the risk of SCE not receiving mitigation credit when failure is due to a small sample size rather than actual underperformance.

 A decision to return to full monitoring requires balancing overreacting to potentially short-term underperformance with failing to react to persistent or extreme underperformance.
-Therefore, a return to full monitoring during annual site inspections will occur only if Wheeler North Reef meets fewer relative performance standards than either reference reef, and it is highly unlikely that its underperformance is due to chance.
+Therefore, a return to full monitoring during annual site inspections will occur only if: (1) Wheeler North Reef meets fewer relative performance standards than either reference reef, and (2) it is highly unlikely that its underperformance is due to chance.
 The approach used to inform this decision balances the costs of unnecessary monitoring with the failure to receive mitigation credit due to insufficient monitoring with the pressing need to determine the specific reasons for failure when caused by actual underperformance.
 This approach involves calculating the probability (P) that Wheeler North Reef fails to meet n relative performance standards (where n ranges from 0-11) in a given year due to chance alone, which assumes that Wheeler North Reef, San Mateo and Barn have an equal probability of failing to meet each standard.
-A return to full monitoring would occur when Wheeler North Reef fails to receive mitigation credit (i.e., n for Wheeler North Reef > n for San Mateo and Barn) and P for n < critical α = 0.1.
+A return to full monitoring would occur when Wheeler North Reef fails to receive mitigation credit (i.e., n for Wheeler North Reef > n for San Mateo and Barn) and P for $n < \text{critical } \alpha$ = 0.1.